GauravDattuPise/blog-app-crud/readme.md

-Developed a RESTful API for a dynamic blogging platform, incorporating key functionalities such as user authentication, authorization, and seamless blog post management.
-The system enables users to register, authenticate using JSON Web Tokens (JWT).
-Blog posts, characterized by titles, content, authors, and timestamps, can be created, retrieved, updated, and deleted.
+### Developed a robust RESTful API for a dynamic blogging platform, integrating essential features such as user authentication, authorization, and seamless blog post management.
+Users can easily register and authenticate using JSON Web Tokens (JWT) for secure access to the system.

 Here are the api's I have done for this blogging platform